 El Salvador: Chaparrastique or San Miguel, Ilamatepec or Santa Ana, Izalco

 Guatemala: Santa Maria/Santiaguito, Pacaya, Fuego

-Currently, the most active volcanoes in Central America include Santa María with its flank cone Santiaguito, Pacaya and Fuego in Guatemala, and Arenal in northwestern Costa Rica.
+Current Hotspots: Among the most active volcanoes in Central America are Santa María, with its flank cone Santiaguito, Pacaya, and Fuego in Guatemala, along with Arenal in northwestern Costa Rica.
 These volcanic hotspots stand as living reminders of the Earth's ever-evolving nature, beckoning scientists and enthusiasts alike to explore the mysteries of our planet's geological dynamics.